DaniSchober/LabLiquidVision/pouring_simulation/README.md

 ## <a id="explanation"></a> Basic Explanation

+The simulation is done in NVIDIA Flex.
+NVIDIA Flex is a GPU-based particle simulation library that allows realistic and interactive simulations of flexible and deformable materials.
+It allows to create visually compelling effects such as fluid simulations, cloth simulation, and destruction effects in real-time.
+By harnessing the power of the GPU, NVIDIA Flex delivers high-performance and highly scalable simulations.

-The provided code is a C++ program that simulates the pouring of a liquid from one container to another.
-Two containers used in cell culture processes were used.
+The provided code is usign NVIDIA Flex to create a program that simulates the pouring of a liquid from one container to another.
+Two containers used in cell culture processes were simulated.
 For each container, there is a seperate scene header file, which defines the classes named 'Pouring_Flask' and 'Pouring_Bottle', which inherit from a base class called Scene.
 These classes contain member variables and functions for simulating the pouring process.
 The 'Initialize' function initializes the simulation by creating the pouring and receiving containers, setting fluid parameters, and creating an emitter for the fluid particles.
 The 'Update' function is called every frame to update the simulation.
 The 'InPouringContainer' and 'InReceivingFlask' functions check if a particle is inside the pouring or receiving container, respectively.
 The results of each scene (TCP positions, parameters, and volume vs. theta) are saved in seperate text files.